Feyerabend/ABC80/abc802/CPM.md

 2. Architecture and Design

 __*CP/M*__: Simple, single-tasking operating system with a command-line interface.

-__File System__: Utilised a flat file system with an 8.3 filename convention (eight characters for the name, three for the extension).
+a. __File System__: Utilised a flat file system with an 8.3 filename convention (eight characters for the name, three for the extension).

-__Memory Management__: Limited to 64 KB of RAM, reflecting the hardware constraints of early microcomputers.
+b. __Memory Management__: Limited to 64 KB of RAM, reflecting the hardware constraints of early microcomputers.

-__Modularity__: Relied on a system BIOS to handle hardware-specific functions, requiring customization for different hardware.
+c. __Modularity__: Relied on a system BIOS to handle hardware-specific functions, requiring customization for different hardware.

 Unix: Multiuser, multitasking operating system with a hierarchical file system.

 File System: Supported long filenames and a complex directory structure.
 Utilised a hierarchical file system with nested directories.
 Memory Management: More advanced memory management, supporting larger amounts